 The session is discussion led, and with this it is paramount that you bring some team members!
 Along with yourself, we recommend at least 2 – 5 others, with employees from all different departments represented.
 As it is non-technical those from non-technical departments will be able to feed just as much into the conversation as a technical team.

 We are welcoming organisations from all over Scotland to take part in one of our Exercise in a Box sessions taking place over the next few months.

-Sign up on behalf of your organisation via the Eventbrite and we will be in touch with next details so you can register your team for Zoom or MS Teams.
+Sign up on behalf of your organisation via the event page and we will be in touch with next details so you can register your team for Zoom or MS Teams.

 If you are interested in finding out more, please email your interest to [email protected].

 After doing an initial session for their own company, many have requested we conduct an in-house session for their clients, members, or other organisations they have a relationship with.
 These sessions work really well due to prior relationships, meaning a much more open discussion is had at the end of the session.
 The host organisation will usually take the introduction part, spending 5 – 10 minutes speaking about their views on cyber and Exercise in a Box.

 These sessions can be hosted on Zoom or Microsoft Teams, however we must organise them from our own account.
 This is due to the breakout functionality needed.
 Alternatively, if you would like to host it in person, please let us know, and government rules considered, we will do our best to set one up with you.
 We will then take control and take everyone through the exercise.

 For each session we usually host between 7 – 15 companies, and would expect to do the same for any in-house sessions.
 We can do closed off sessions, only open to your contacts, or we can do a mixture of both open and closed.
 Either way, we must still meet the average 7 – 15 companies number.

 If you are interested in organising one of these sessions, please fill in your details in the form below.